craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/S.W.C. Regions/Kailkeep/a_ Chapter One - Introduction.md

 Those who enter Kailkeep would be thinking *wish*fully to believe that they can escape the grasp of the Hells.
 The only way *out* is ***through***.

 ##### Ceilings
-The ceilings of Kailkeep's Hells are crafted to fit large creatures, the distance from ceiling to floor is typically eighteen feet.
+The ceilings of Kailkeep's Hells are crafted to fit at most Large creatures' height, the distance from ceiling to floor is typically eighteen feet.

 ##### Veiwings and Tunnels
 In some places of Kailkeep, there are windows of an incredibly thin, strong, and translucent stone.
 Behind them, Kobolds gather to view and bet on their favorite teams inside Kailkeep's Hells.